EnAbled for College

 “That lifetime of poverty would become generations of poverty,” said Dr. Tamara Hodges, lecturer in the Department of Educational Psychology.

-It was this information that first inspired Hodges and Dr. Terrill Saxon, professor and chair of Educational Psychology, to start the EnAbled for College mentoring program to motivate disabled and at-risk students to pursue post-secondary education.
+It was this information that first inspired Hodges and Dr. Terrill Saxon, professor of Educational Psychology (and now Dean of Graduate Education for the SOE), to start the EnAbled for College mentoring program to motivate disabled and at-risk students to pursue post-secondary education.
 The program sends mentors, who were School of Education graduate assistants, to spend one-on-one time with these students.
 Phase II operated from 2014-2016, with phase three now underway.